recovering art director

 I have limited space with how many clients I can take on each month – so if you have a deadline approaching for a show or some press or an application, please get in touch sooner rather than later and we can talk about your needs and sort out how we’ll work together.

-Psst… I don’t have this page linked anywhere on my site to manage traffic so you might like to bookmark it to save for later.
+Psst… I don’t have this page linked on the main navigation on my site to manage traffic so you might like to bookmark it to save for later.

-I have also started a Facebook page where I will share tips and resources if you’d like to join us.
+I have also started a Facebook page where I will share tips and resources, offers and to book my time.